intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 .. autoclass:: MergedEmbeddingBag
 .. autoclass:: MergedEmbeddingBagWithSGD

 **Auto kernel selection** is a feature that enables users to tune for better performance with GEMM operations.
-It is provided as parameter –auto_kernel_selection, with boolean value, of the ipex.optimize() function.
-By default, the GEMM kernel is computed with oneMKL primitives.
-However, under certain circumstances oneDNN primitives run faster.
-Users are able to set –auto_kernel_selection to True to run GEMM kernels with oneDNN primitives.” -> "We aim to provide good default performance by leveraging the best of math libraries and enabled weights_prepack, and it has been verified with broad set of models.
-If you would like to try other alternatives, you can use auto_kernel_selection toggle in ipex.optimize to switch, and you can disable weights_preack in ipex.optimize if you are concerning the memory footprint more than performance gain.
-However in majority cases, keeping default is what we recommend.
+We aim to provide good default performance by leveraging the best of math libraries and enabling `weights_prepack`.
+The feature was tested with broad set of models.
+If you want to try other options, you can use `auto_kernel_selection` toggle in `ipex.optimize()` to switch, and you can disable `weights_prepack` in `ipex.optimize()` if you are more concerned about the memory footprint than performance gain.
+However, in most cases, we recommend sticking with the default settings for the best experience.

 Optimizer Optimization
 ----------------------

 Optimizers are one of key parts of the training workloads.
 Intel® Extension for PyTorch* brings two types of optimizations to optimizers:

 1. Operator fusion for the computation in the optimizers.
 2. SplitSGD for BF16 training, which reduces the memory footprint of the master weights by half.

-For more detailed information, check `Optimizer Fusion <features/optimizer_fusion.md>`_ and `Split SGD <features/split_sgd.html>`_
+For details, refer to `Optimizer Fusion <features/optimizer_fusion.md>`_ and `Split SGD <features/split_sgd.html>`_

 .. toctree::
    :hidden: